-If you are divorced during the year under a final decree of divorce or separate maintenance, you are treated as unmarried for that whole year, assuming you have not remarried before the end of the year.
-For the year of the divorce, file as a single person unless you care for a child or parent and qualify as a head of household (1.12).
+Marital status determined at the end of the year.
+If you are divorced or legally separated during the year under a final decree of divorce or separate maintenance, you are treated as unmarried for that whole year, assuming you have not remarried before the end of the year.
+For the year of the divorce or legal separation, file as a single person unless you care for a child or parent and qualify as a head of household (1.12).